Personal tools

 make

 The ./configure command analyzes your system to see what kind of programs and libraries you have and then produces a Makefile appropriate for your system.
 The make command uses the generated Makefile to build your executable or library files.
-Many Makefiles for packages include an install target, so once built you can type make install to install your package.
+Many Makefiles for packages include an install target, so once built you can type 'make install' to install your package.

 For the above two commands to work you need both a Makefile template (Makefile.in) and a configure script.
 Both of these files can be generated from other configuration files by using automake and autoconf.